pyconau/2021-website/data/Page/speak.md

 # PyConline AU call for proposals

+Our call for proposal is now **closed**.

+We hope to have gotten back to everyone who submitted no later than July 11 2021.

+Best of luck to all who submitted!

+---

+_The following is our call for proposal information, for historical record._

 We’d love you to present at the most online PyCon AU ever!

 We’re looking for talks on everything Python, open source, and tech-related.
 If it would be of interest to someone, anyone, in the Python community, it’s of interest to us!